nacht-org/website/markdown/basic/getting-started.md

 ---
 title: Getting started
-description: A post about getting started with using pronomia
+description: A minimal guide on how to install and use nacht app
 ---

 ## Installation

-You can download the latest version of **Pronomia** by going to our [releases] page.
+You can download the latest version of **Nacht** by going to our [releases] page.
 When you've completed the download, open the apk file and proceed with installing it.

 [releases]: https://github.com/nacht-org/nacht/releases

 ## Adding novel to library

-Now that Pronomia is installed, open the app and navigate to _Browse_.
+Now that Nacht is installed, open the app and navigate to _Browse_.
 Tap on the source you would like to use to browse their most popular novels.

 When you find a novel you want to read, click on it, and then press the _Add to library_